reenakoshta10/machine-monitoring-clustering/README.md

 ## Timeline

 December 2021.
-We had about 1 week for this challenge.
+We had about 3 days for this challenge.
 We began our journey by understanding the challenge, what a sound was made of and the important features of sound.
 Then we made a script that organized the data.
 After that we modeled the data.